What is social learning?

 knowledge with others, which is often needed in the beginning life of a social

 platform to promote participation.

 Social Learning Undercover:

 Social Learning theory has many prominent theorist contributions, including Albert Bandura who brought in the idea that observation is not solely responsible for learning.
-Bandura believed that it is the cognitive processing of observed phenomena in relation to one’s own behavior that leads individuals to alter their actions or learn new ways to perform.
-The newly learned behavior can then be positively or negatively reinforced.
+Bandura believed that it is the cognitive processing of observed phenomena in relation to one’s own behaviour that leads individuals to alter their actions or learn new ways to perform.
+The newly learned behaviour can then be positively or negatively reinforced.
 Using social learning takes the user from an observer to an active participant, which is essential for true collaboration, innovation, and productivity to occur.
-By connecting employees through this approach, their behavior and habits will evolve and company culture will improve- often without the employee even realizing it.
+By connecting employees through this approach, their behavior and habits will evolve and company culture will improve- often without the employee even realising it.